muhme/joomla-branches-tester/README.md

 ufw allow 7025
 ```

-Test all (more than 100) specs in all four branches:
+Test all (more than 100 – as defined in Cypress `specPattern`) specs in all four branches:
 ```
 scripts/test.sh
 ```

-Test all specs in branch 5.1-dev:
+Test all specs only in branch 5.1-dev:
 ```
 scripts/test.sh 51
 ```

-Test one spec with all four branches:
+Test one spec with all four branches (of course, the spec must exist in all branches) :
 ```
 scripts/test.sh tests/System/integration/administrator/components/com_privacy/Consent.cy.js
 ```

-Test all site specs with branch 4.4-dev:
+Test all site specs with branch 4.4-dev using a pattern:
 ```
 scripts/test.sh 44 'tests/System/integration/site/**/*.cy.{js,jsx,ts,tsx}'
 ```